-Sustainable Seas began in 2018 at the proposed Fulbright project of the founder, Kim Sawicki.
+Sustainable Seas began in 2018 as the proposed Fulbright project of the founder, Kim Sawicki.
 For the first three years, the project was known as Sustainable Seas.

 In 2021, the project became the full-time focus of the author of the blog, Kim Sawicki.
 (PhD research at the University of Massachusetts-Dartmouth)